Ucas-DanielB/Final_Project/README.md

 ---
 + List of cool things your project does
 + List of cool things your project does
 + List of cool things your project does

 ## Contributors
 ---
 + Aiden Challenger, Summarized the different info and was the UI/UX Designer.
 + Ethan Blanco, Created and organized the csv files, handled user requests for making subjects/homework and marking it down.
 Was the senior programmer.
 + Daniel Blanco, Created the time and study logs, was the team leader and content area expert.

-## Contributors
----
-+ List of people who helped and what they did
-+ List of people who helped and what they did
-+ List of people who helped and what they did

 ## Author's Info
 ---